 In the 70’s, a new cultural movement was born in United States: HIP-HOP.
 How could it be described?
 Movement created by the Black People to express their pains and need for change.
 Therefore, it was not only about music.
 Still, it was not the only one.

-Moreover, soul Music though very entertaining, also had a role in expression of Black People rights and need for change (Curtis Mayfield, Jimi Hendrix, Sly And The Family Stones just to be mentioned).
+Moreover, soul Music though very entertaining, also had a role in expression of Black People rights and need for change.
+Some artists were Curtis Mayfield, Jimi Hendrix, Sly And The Family Stones .
 And there comes another one, HIP-HOP.

-As you may have observed, The ‘Biblio” is not an encyclopedia so I will not take too much time to describe how Hip-Hop grew, evolved and somehow became a means of expression for youth all around the world.
+As you may have observed, The ‘Biblio” is not an encyclopedia so we will not take too much time to describe how Hip-Hop grew, evolved and somehow became a means of expression for youth all around the world.

-My Journey of Hip-Hop will be everything but short and I hope you will appreciate the deep dive.
+Our Journey of Hip-Hop will be everything but short and I hope you will appreciate the deep dive.
 As every journey, it is evolving.
 Therefore, feel free to propose, challenge and share.
 The journey will be more fun together.